-- protecting fabric/longevity of the structure - protecting the exhibits and collections - upgrading building services - dealing with urgent equality and accessibility issues - improving environmental performance of museums through repairs to existing infrastructure
+- protecting fabric/longevity of the structure - protecting the exhibits and collections - upgrading building services - dealing with urgent equality and accessibility issues - improving environmental performance of museums through repairs to existing infrastructure are all Accredited.
+Applicants therefore need to ensure they have considered the full costs for their activity.

-We expect all the capital requirements you wish to apply for on one museum site to be included within one application.
-Multiple museum buildings can be included in one application, as long as they are on the same museum site and are Accredited.
-You therefore need to ensure you have considered the full costs for your activity.
+All capital requirements for on one museum site should be included within one application.
+Multiple museum buildings can be included in one application, as long as they are on the same museum site and

 If you have been successful in your application in a previous round of MEND you can apply again, however we will prioritise new applicants to the fund in our decision making, to spread the benefit of funding across the sector.

 You can only make one application per museum site to this round of MEND.
 If you have other non-MEND capital projects, you should speak to your Arts Council area office before applying.

-If you have been unsuccessful in a previous application you may apply again, however we recommend that you contact Arts Council England's Customer Service team for a conversation about your previous application before applying.
+If you have been unsuccessful in a previous application, you may apply again, however we recommend that you contact Arts Council England's Customer Service team for a conversation about your previous application before applying.